Composr Tutorial: The Composr Enterprise Repository

 - raw: A raw listing of the actual Composr installation directory

-- root: A listing of the Composr installation directory, taking source code overrides into account (featuring automatically overriding when files are edited)
+- root: A listing of the Composr installation directory, taking source code overrides into account with higher precedence than original files (featuring automatically overriding when files are edited)

 - var: Structured website resources/content, separated by resource type on level 1, with category structure as further folders (generally-speaking), and entries as files

 The var meta-filesystem is perhaps the most interesting because if Webdav is installed, you can use this to import/export/copy resources/content into and between websites using your normal desktop file manager.
 This is extremely useful.
 In actuality, var is not actually a meta-filesystem in its own right, each directory underneath it is actually implemented as a separate meta-filesystem.